 Nguchiro Public Campsite

-After such a successful day we could drive to our campsite, the Nguchiro Public Campsite in Seronera and let the evening end relaxed… we thought.
+After such a successful day we drove to our campsite, the Nguchiro Public Campsite in Seronera and hoped to end the evening in a relaxed way.
 Arrived at the campsite everything went as usual.
 Andreas set up the tent and I provided tables, chairs and the gas stove, so we could make something to eat.
 But on our campsite there were not only people… but also monkeys.

 When I had put the basket with the fruit and vegetables next to the car for only a few seconds, a fat baboon had already stolen our pineapple and disappeared with it in safe distance.
-So we had to do without fruit for dessert today.
-Also the relaxed dinner looked unfortunately in such a way that we had to put table and chairs behind the trunk in order not to become wet, since it began to rain relatively suddenly.
-So we took our dinner quite quickly and then crawled into our cozy tent.
+So there was no fruit for dessert for us today.
+Also the relaxed dinner we had to skip due to the dark clouds and the starting rain.
+So we had only a quick dinner and then crawled into our cozy tent.

 In the night we woke up several times from loud roar, which sounded very similar to lion roar.
 But we were not really sure.
-Nevertheless, I pinched me but then the nightly walk to the toilet.
+Nevertheless, I skipped the nightly walk to the toilet.
 And that was actually a good idea.
-Because on the fully rained ground of the camping site we discovered numerous, voluminous paw tracks in the mud.
+Because the next morning we discovered numerous, voluminous paw tracks in the mud.
 And from other guides we learned that actually some lions had walked through the camp during the night.
 Phew… Lucky!

 Self Drive Safari Serengeti: Day 2

 On day 2 of our self-drive safari through the Serengeti, we drove in the morning to the two Hippo Pools, which are only about 30 minutes away from Seronera Camp.
 At one of them (Tripadvidsor link) you could even get out and get pretty close to the smelly and loudly belching hippos.
-Too close should not be sought, however, because the one or the other crocodile we have also sighted in the pool.
+But don’t get too close, because the one or the other crocodile we have also sighted in the pool.

 And there it happened: On a slight incline, the car stopped accelerating and almost stopped.